isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Main Showcase.md

 <br>**The Plaza, National Library Building**

 **About the showcase**
 <br>Entertainment landmarks from our past return for an encore in this interactive installation that will spark new perspectives.
-Weave your way through colourful nooks and crannies, pockets and portals to uncover six old icons of Singapore's entertainment scene and discover our entertainment culture in a new light today.
+Weave your way through colourful nooks and crannies, pockets and portals to uncover six old icons of Singapore's entertainment scene and see our entertainment culture in a new light today.
 Designed by experiential studio The Merry Men Works, be surprised by the twists and turns of our nation’s hidden stories and histories in *Encore in the City*!

 **About the collective**
 <br>[The Merry Men Works](https://tmmw.sg/) is an experiential studio that designs and builds experiences that evoke a sense of delight.